bartoszlenar/Validot/docs/DOCUMENTATION.md

 ### Error output

-- Error output is everything that is returned by the scope if it considers the value as invalid.
+- Error output is everything that is returned from the scope if - according to the internal logic - the scope value is invalid.
-  - Therefore, the absence of error output means that according to the scope, the value is valid.
+  - Therefore, the absence of error output means that the value is valid.
 - Error output can contain:
   - [Error messages](#message) - human-readable messages explaining what went wrong.
   - [Error codes](#code) - flags that help to organize the logic around certain errors.
   - Both.
 There is no limitations around that.
 The error output can contain only messages, only codes, or a mix.
 - The validation process assigns every error output to the [path](#path) where it was produced.
   - The [path](#path) shows the location where the error occurred.
+  - Sometimes this documentation refers to this action as "saving error output _under the path_"
 - Good to read:
   - [Result](#result) - how to get error output from the validation process.
   - [Path](#path) - how the paths are constructed.